-Provides for a person to apply to the council to be registered, or to add further premises to an existing entry in the register.
-It also sets out the information required to be included in the application.
-The council can only refuse an application if: not all the information required is provided; or if the application is not made in the correct form and manner; or if the premises stated in the application are subject to a restricted premises order; or if the applicant is subject to a restricted sale order.
+Provides for a person to apply to the registration authority to be registered, or to add further premises to an existing entry in the register.
+It also sets out the information required to be included in the application and provides that the registration authority can only refuse an application if: not all the information required is provided; or if the application is not made in the correct form and manner; or if the premises stated in the application are subject to a restricted premises order; or if the applicant is subject to a restricted sale order; or if the applicant has been convicted of an illicit tobacco offence which resulted in a custodial sentence being applied.
 The clause also allows for the making of regulations to permit the charging of fees for making an application.